Making a Subject Access Request

 Please note that children over the age of 12 are usually able to make a request for writing using their own right of access.
 We may ask you to provide a mandate form signed by them before we can disclose their personal data to you.

-You now have the following rights under data protection laws.
-If you have a request under any of these rights, you may make that either verbally or in writing: however, in order to help us deal with your request properly, we recommend that you complete our online Subject Access Request Contact Form using the 'Contact Us' option
+You have the following rights under data protection laws.
+If you wish to make a request when exercising any of these rights, you may make that either verbally or in writing.
+However, to help us deal with your request properly, we recommend that requests are made in writing using the contact details above.

 - The right to be informed about how we collect and use your personal information, through privacy notices such as this.